faustinjeff/Project-Euler/README.md

 # Project-Euler
-My solution of Project Euler solution
+This repository contains my solution of Project Euler, written in Javascript